symbolicdata/symbolicdata.github.io/CASN.markdown

 -   for each SD Person get the required FOAF profiles from the PersonalProfileDocument
 -   display the information

-#### Some more thoughts about bootstrapping CASN
+#### Some more thoughts about bootstrapping a distributed CASN

-The bootstrap process assumes that in the beginning there will be a very (!) small group of educated people who manages the CASN data both in the <symbolicdata.org/casn/> namespace via usual OntoWiki supported RDF techniques (a greater amount of data) and via the xodx mechanisms.
-This has to be clarified.

-We set up a [first prototype](http://symbolicdata.org/xodx) to technically support such a social network upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig) of the [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp (U Leipzig).
+We set up a [first prototype](http://symbolicdata.org/xodx) to technically support such a social network upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig).

-This [xodx instance](http://symbolicdata.org/xodx) (see [xodx](xodx "wikilink") for a list of remarks how it is configured) runs on a second Virtuoso store that hosts both the xodx communication artefacts (within the namespace <symbolicdata.org/xodx/>) and several other RDF graphs within the namespace <symbolicdata.org/casn/> served by a [second OntoWiki](http://symbolicdata.org/casn), in particular
+-   A registered person has a **foaf:Person** FOAF Profile and a **sioc:UserAccount** instance not yet aligned with the remaining infrastructure.
+This has further to be discussed.